Mission and Ministry: Initiatives and Programs

 Ignatian Colleagues Program (ICP)

 An 18-month program sponsored by the Association of Jesuit Colleges and Universities for senior administrators and faculty leaders.
 It involves online workshops on Catholic, Jesuit identity and Ignatian themes, an immersion trip, and a six-day experience of the Spiritual Exercises of St. Ignatius.
 LMU sends two participants to each cohort.
 More information at ignatiancolleagues.org or contact Katherine.Brown@lmu.edu.

-A weekend conference, mainly for faculty, at which colleagues from six western Jesuit universities gather at a host campus for talks and discussions on topics related to Jesuit identity.
-This year's Western Conversations will be replaced by a larger gathering of faculty from Jesuit universities throughout the U.S. at Creighton University in Omaha, Feb.
-24-26, 2017.
+A weekend conference, primarily for faculty, at which colleagues from the six western Jesuit universities gather at a host campus for talks and discussions on topics related to Jesuit identity.
+Every three to four years, Western Conversations alternates with the Conference on Justice in Jesuit Higher Education.
+For more information, contact Katherine.Brown@lmu.edu.